IsThatYou/allennlp-demo/CONTRIBUTING.md

 The following describes the steps to add a new [AllenNLP](https://github.com/allenai/allennlp) model to the online AllenNLP demo, as well adding interpretations, attacks, and analysis.

 To begin, we assume you have an AllenNLP model with the code for the model in `allennlp/models/`.
 You will first need to create a AllenNLP Predictor for your model in `allennlp/predictor`.
 The predictor must include a function `predictions_to_labeled_instances`.
 This function will convert the model's output (e.g., class probabilities) into a predicted label.
 For example, in classification this function takes the argmax of the class probabilities.
-[TODOHere](link) is an example predictor for a Sentiment Analysis model.
+[Here](https://github.com/IsThatYou/allennlp/blob/re_attacks/allennlp/predictors/sentiment_analysis.py) is an example predictor for a Sentiment Analysis model.

 With the predictor set up, we will now consider two possible scenarios.
 1.)
 You want to demo a model for a task that is already available in the demos (e.g., a new textual entailment model).
 2.)
 You are considering a new task that is not in the demos (e.g., say Sentiment Analysis is not present in the demo).